-The bi-directional digital interfaces (I^2C , SPI, ZACwireTM) can be used for a simple PC-controlled one-shot calibration procedure, in order to program a set of calibration coefficients into an on-chip EEPROM.
+The bi-directional digital interfaces (I2C, SPI, ZACwireTM) can be used for a simple PC-controlled one-shot calibration procedure, in order to program a set of calibration coefficients into an on-chip EEPROM.
 Thus a specific sensor and a ZMD31050 are mated digitally: fast, precise and without the cost overhead associated with laser trimming, or mechanical potentiometer methods.

-- Application kit available (SSOP16 samples, calibration PCB, calibration software, technical documentation) - Support for industrial mass calibration available - Quick circuit customization possible for large production volumes
+- S Application kit available (SSOP16 samples, calibration PCB, calibration software, technical documentation) - Support for industrial mass calibration available - S Quick circuit customization possible for large production volumes

-Fig.2: Two wire 4...20mA (5...40V) configuration, temperature compensation via internal diode
+Fig.2: Two-wire-(4 to 20) mA configuration [(7 to 40) V], temperature compensation via internal diode